-- Set and approve treasury management policy and strategy prior to the start of each financial year. - Approve prudential and treasury indicators and any subsequent amendments if required. - Agree and approve annual treasury management budgets. - Approve any proposed variations in treasury strategy or policy. - Agree annual report. - Monitor Prudential and Treasury Indicators. - Receive and review monitoring reports including the annual report and act on recommendations.
+- Set and approve treasury management policy and strategy prior to the start of each financial year; - Approve prudential and treasury indicators and any subsequent amendments if required; - Agree and approve annual treasury management budgets; - Approve any proposed variations in treasury strategy or policy; - Agree annual report; - Monitor Prudential and Treasury Indicators; and - Receive and review monitoring reports including the annual report and act on recommendations.

-Joint Independent Audit Committee
+Audit Committee

-- Scrutinise the treasury management strategy, policies and practices and make recommendations to the Commissioner - Receive, scrutinise and approve mid-year monitoring report and annual report.
+- Scrutinise the treasury management strategy, policies and practices and make recommendations to the Commissioner; - Receive and review monitoring reports including the annual report; and - Scrutinise and approve the mid-year monitoring report.